Page Reviewed / Updated - October 11, 2020

 Eligible applicants’ for the Personal Care Program are able to self-direct their own care via the consumer-directed personal care state plan option called the Independent Choices program.
 Often called consumer direction, eligible applicants are able to hire, train, manage, and even fire, the personal caregiver of their choosing.
-Friends and family members can be hired with the exception of spouses and legal guardians.
+Friends and family members can be hired, except for spouses and legal guardians.

-In addition, or as a possible alternative to the Personal Care program, several other Medicaid programs are available in Arkansas, which provide additional service options.
+In addition to, or as a possible alternative to, the Personal Care program, several other Medicaid programs are available in Arkansas, which provide additional service options.
 Programs such as ARChoices, and the Program of All Inclusive Care for the Elderly (a joint Medicaid & Medicare program) are also designed to facilitate consumer-directed care at home, such as hiring a family member or a friend to provide care.

 Functional and Residence Requirements